isomerpages/mindef-digitaliti/pages/FAQs.md

 **Question**: Who do I look for if certain station piqued my interest?

 **Answer**: Each display booth will be manned by a Commander!
 Speak to the respective Commander to find out more!
 You will also be allowed to express interest via the printed QR code at the respective booths!

-**Question**:.
-Can we post our Open House visit on Social Media Platforms (Instagram, TikTok etc)?

-**Answer**: You are only allowed to post the photos taken at approved sites - Sector B: Vehicle Static Display.

 **Question**: Will lunch be catered for?

 **Answer**: Yes!
 Lunch has been catered for.
 Look at our selected Cookhouse Menu to find out more!